Collegiate wrestling: Tournaments

 After the first match of the round of 16 in a championship bracket in each weight class, the wrestle-back rounds would then commence, beginning among all of the wrestlers who lost to the winners of the round of 16.
 The winner of the wrestle-back finals would then win third place, with the loser winning fourth place.
 In tournaments where six places are awarded, the losers of the wrestle-back semi-finals would wrestle for fifth place, with the loser winning sixth place.
 If eight places are awarded, the losers of the wrestle-back quarterfinals would wrestle for seventh place, with the loser winning eighth place, and so on.
 After the championships finals, the awards ceremony usually takes place with plaques, medals, trophies, or other awards given to the individual and team winners with the highest placements.
 Precise rules for tournaments may vary from one event to the next.

 Each intercollegiate athletic conference or geographic area features two or three "elite" tournaments every year.
 These events are by invitation only.
-Hence, the commonly used name for them, Invitationals.
+Hence the commonly used name for them, invitationals.
 Tournament sponsors (which are usually colleges and universities, but sometimes other organizations) invite the best varsity wrestlers from their area to compete against each other.
 Many elite tournaments last two or even three days.
 For this reason, elite tournaments are often scheduled during the college's or university's winter break.

-Between one season and the next, postseason tournaments and preseason tournaments are often held in collegiate wrestling and also in freestyle and Greco-Roman.
+Between one season and the next, post-season tournaments and preseason tournaments are often held in collegiate wrestling and also in freestyle and Greco-Roman.
 The most active wrestlers often take part in those to sharpen their skills and techniques.
 Also, clinics and camps are often held for both wrestlers and their coaches to help refresh old techniques and gain new strategies.
 College wrestlers often serve as referees, volunteer coaches, assistants, or as counselors during many of the camps, clinics, and tournaments held during the off-season.